nekernel-org/nekernel/ReadMe.md

 And execute:

 ```
-make all
+make -f amd64-efi.make all
 ```

-for the default target (AMD64 EPM)
+for the custom target 'AMD64 EPM'

 ##### Copyright, Zeta Electronics Corporation, all rights reserved.